 WHO said on March 25 that 79 new cases of Ebola had been reported in the previous week, with Liberia reporting one patient after three weeks without a new case.
-The death toll reached 10,326 people.
-A total of 24,907 cases have been reported since the outbreak began.
+The death toll reached 10,573 people out of a total of 25,516 cases reported since the outbreak began as of April 5.

 Beatrice Yardolo, the last Ebola patient being treated in Liberia, was released from a treatment clinic March 5.
 More than 100 people were still being monitored for possible infection in the country.
 Liberia, which also reopened its schools after six months, will be designated as Ebola-free if it goes 42 days without a new infection.